 You Don’t Necessarily, Have To Stick To Your Own Niche, when it comes to this technique.
 You Could Write An Article About The Best Bloggers To Follow, The Top Entrepreneurs For The Current Year or The Top Experts In Your Own Field.

+As Previously Mentioned, Top 10 Lists Work Exceptionally Well For This; So Make Yours A Top 10 List Of Whichever Topic You Have Chosen.

 After you have written the article and published it, make sure that it was as good as it could possibly be.
 You can then contact the people who you wrote about and let them know that you have written an article about them and their expertise.